2024 Solar Incentives Guide for Wheatland, IL - Tax Credits & Rebates

 • Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar system.
 States or counties will also sometimes offer limited-time rebates.
 The value of a rebate will usually come off your total price before any tax credits are calculated.

 • Net Metering: Don't forget to talk with your Wheatland utility company about signing a net metering agreement.
-This will allow you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
+This allows you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
 You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing